denten-books/plain-text/4-chapter.md

 means to be human."4 "The era of total recall is dawning," write Bell and
 Gemmell:

-You may embrace full-scale “life logging,” and devote much effort to maximizing your e-memories, or you may prefer to record your activities only modestly and selectively, or even reject the whole idea and strive to leave as small a digital life-footprint as possible [...]
-Whether you are an early adopter, a late adopter, or a never-in-a-million-years nonadopter, society at large is on an inexorable path toward Total Recall technology and it is going to transform the world around you.
-The power of this transformation will be awesome.5

-Regardless of your position in this on-going debate between the skeptics and the cheerleaders of new technology, it is important to note that both camps make some implicit assumptions about the role of technology in human development.
-Both arguments contain an implicit model of the mind, by which certain extra-corporeal prosthetic tools are seen to extend or diminish the mind's natural intellectual capabilities.
-The purpose of this chapter is to explore this thesis in a more formal way, first by summarizing the hypothesis of extended cognition, advanced recently by several prominent philosophers of mind, and second to contextualize that hypothesis historically, in order to test the philosophical intuitions implicit in the conversation against real-world experience.
+> You may embrace full-scale "life logging," and devote much effort to
+> maximizing your e-memories, or you may prefer to record your activities only
+> modestly and selectively, or even reject the whole idea and strive to leave
+> as small a digital life-footprint as possible [...]
+Whether you are an early
+> adopter, a late adopter, or a never-in-a-million-years nonadopter, society at
+> large is on an inexorable path toward Total Recall technology and it is going
+> to transform the world around you.
+The power of this transformation will be
+> awesome.5

 The Hypothesis of Extended Cognition (HEC) The hypothesis of extended cognition (HEC) holds that certain cognitive processes can be viewed as extending beyond